elifesciences-publications/poly-A-seq/README.md

+### This code is associated with the paper from Zhou et al., "Codon usage biases co-evolve with transcription termination machinery to suppress premature cleavage and polyadenylation". eLife, 2018. http://dx.doi.org/10.7554/eLife.33569

 # poly(A)-seq pipeline

 These codes were written to analyze PCPA (prematural cleavage and polyadenylation) at the 3' UTR, intron and CDS.